Ventu012/P2_AdvancedLaneLines/report.md

 The main issues I faced during the implementation of this project are the following: horizon detection and binary threshold parameters.
 Basically this issues presented when I obtain a good result on the Project Video and decided to apply it also on the Challenge Video.
-Not only the region of interest was wrong but also the binary threshold parameters used previously were not correct for the Challeng and I had to change both values manually.
+Not only the region of interest was wrong but also the binary threshold parameters used previously were not correct for the Challenge Video and I had to change both values manually.

 To make it more robust I could implement some sort of horizon detection using sobel-y and from there derive the region of interest, also for the binary threshold parameters we could try to find the best set of parameters to cover most of the situation found on the road.
-This could be done by dividing the original image in smaller image and, after computing the overall luminosity of the single smoller image, apply a specific set of binary threshold parameters to the smoller image.

 Both of this suggestion could be usefull in the harder_challenge_video.
-In this video not only the horizion changes throught the entire video but also due to the frequent changes from sunny areas to shadow areas it is difficult to extract all the information using a single set of binary threshold parameters.
+In this video not only the horizion changes throught the entire video but also due to the frequent changes from sunny areas to shadow areas it is difficult to extract all information using a single set of binary threshold parameters.